kishore12078/ASP.NET-core-Web-API/README.md

 In dependency injection, AddSingleton -> create single instance for entire application AddTransient -> every time when type is called the same instance is get override instead of create new instance AddScoped -> for every registered type new instance is created for the entire application

+SERVER-RENDERED FRONTEND APPLICATION
+-> when browser makes request to server, server processing the request and give back the pure html page as response to the browser
+-> asp-page is called tag-helpers, this attribute took the name and append it in url